 Also of interest is that Beverly has more people living here who work in computers and math than 95% of the places in the US.

 Beverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Beverly in 2010 was $42,197, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $168,788 for a family of four.
 However, Beverly contains both very wealthy and poor people as well.